quikkly/ios-sdk/samples/Pods/Quikkly/README.md

 #### Scanner with default UI

 For a simple and integration a view controller with a camera feed and a neutral default UI is provided.
-The ScanViewController class has to be subclassed and its ScanView's delegate method overridden.
+The ScanViewController class has to be subclassed and its ScanView's delegate method implemented.

 The way to handle scanning events is the same as with a ScanView camera feed.
 Here's an example: